Let's consider where such a traffic surge could come from.

 Performance testing can predict the essential data you need using established tools and techniques.

-- Load testing simulates what would happen with expected traffic surges, for example, the added demand from email campaigns or social media and PPC advertising.
+- Load testing simulates what would happen with expected site traffic increase, for example, the added demand from email campaigns or facebook or other social media and PPC advertising.

 - Spike testing gathers data for situations where a sudden surge hits your servers, above what your system can cope with—ideal for predicting outcomes of SPAM or other DoS attacks.

-- Soak testing measures the anticipated issues when a system is subject to high traffic levels over extended periods.
+- Soak testing measures the anticipated issues when a system is subject to high traffic levels of your web users over extended periods.

 One thing's for sure; testing must happen before it's too late.
 We've all heard the phrase, ‘closing the stable door after the horse has bolted’.
 It couldn't be more appropriate for the problems huge traffic surges can bring to your business.

-What can you do with all that extra traffic to stop it crippling your website or app?
+What can you do with all that extra high traffic to stop it crippling your website's speed or app performance?

-There are always several solutions to every given problem, and surges in traffic are no exception.
-Here are a few ways to try and keep your systems safe when those sudden bursts of activity hit your servers.
+There are always several solutions to every given problem, and surges in site traffic are no exception.
+Here are a few ways to try and keep your systems safe and visitors happy when those sudden bursts of activity hit your individual servers - there are at least three main strategies to add capacity:

-Streamlining your high traffic website to deliver less content in bottleneck areas
+Streamlining your high traffic website to deliver less dynamic content in bottleneck areas

 If it's all about crunching numbers (and it is), many organisations reduce the amount of data being moved around by slimming down the pages getting the most attention.
-With a slimmed-down set of pages, a reduction of dynamic content, simplified page components, perhaps delivered only at peak times, your web server has less work to do per visitor, and can manage more traffic, respectively.
+With a slimmed-down set of pages, consolidation of multiple css files to reduce file sizes, a reduction of dynamic content, simplified page components or install a caching plugin, perhaps delivered to a larger number of visitors only at peak times, your web server has less work to do per website visitor, and can manage more traffic load.

 Opting to deliver third-party content

-Websites under pressure utilising third-party content can remove some of that pressure away from their web hosting.
-If analytics pages, testing protocols, payment gateways, or social media integration can happen off-site, then it frees up processing power to manage those excess bursts of visitors.
+Websites under pressure utilising third-party content can remove some of that website pressure away from their web hosting provider.
+If website analytics pages, testing protocols, payment gateways, or social media integration can happen off-site, then it frees up website processing power to manage those excess bursts of visitors.

 Website caching

 Caching content for re-delivery is another option.
-For subsequent users viewing the same data, it can pay to utilise server-side caching, content delivery networks, proxy and browser caches, or any other type of client-side storage available during the process.
+For subsequent users viewing the same data, it can pay to utilise server-side caching, quality content delivery networks, proxy and browser caches, or any other type of client-side storage available during the process.
+These are often deployed with minimal changes to your domain name server configuration.

 With database-driven systems, particularly eCommerce sites, they're continually interacting with their databases to produce new pages.
-This can create a massive strain on processing when heavy traffic floods in.
+This can create a massive strain on processing when high traffic floods in at speed.
 Creating a page once and re-delivering it significantly reduces that pressure, often enough to avert disaster.

 Load balancing your web servers

-When inundated with unexpected traffic, load balancing handles website traffic by splitting your traffic and routes it through different servers, taking the pressure off any single server.
+When inundated with unexpected high traffic, load balancing handles visitors' website traffic by splitting your daily site traffic above the server level and routes it through two or three different web servers (typically), taking the pressure off any single server when facing heavy loads and reducing load time.
 Intelligent load balancing, carried out using load balancing switches around available servers, diverts traffic from struggling servers to the most responsive, so your site performs as you need it to, delivering the types of page speed your customers expect.
-While utilising some kind of load balancer can help each web server, it’s still not an ideal solution to those high traffic website events.
+A load balancer spreads high traffic - it translates domain names to a range of web server ip addresses and often uses a redundant approach with an identical copy of the site on each web server - but load balancers are still not an ideal solution to those high traffic website events and can increase your web development and disk space costs compared with a single machine.

 What happens when there's too much traffic for your regular workarounds?